exoad/nukleon_server_test/README.txt

 To build the server and test it, run it with the bundled commands in `run.sh` or directly compiling with `make -re`

+Note: You may need to make `run.sh` executable on certain systems using: `chmod +x run.sh`

 ---- Enabling GUI ----

 This bundles a GUI for directly seeing what is happening